 ANN has two main components – Synapse and Neuron.

-Deepfakes uses ML techniques known as autoencoder and Generative Adversarial Networks (GANs).
-An autoencoder is an artificial neural network that learns to copy its input to its output with an internal (hidden) layers comprising a code.
+An autoencoder is an artificial neural network that learns to copy its input to its output with internal (hidden) layers comprising a code.
 The input is mapped into the code by an encoder and the code is reconstructed to the original input by a decoder.
 The autoencoder can be used for denoising or noise reduction from a signal (which can be an image, audio or a document).
 The autoencoder can be trained using Feedforward, Long Short-Term Memory (LSTM), and/or Convolution neural network.
 In contrast to autoencoders, Generative Adversarial Networks (GANs) are able to produce/generate new content using generative models.
 GANs architecture includes a generator and a discriminator.
-The generator is a neural network that models a transform function (new data instances) while the discriminator, evaluates and/or decides whether each instance of data that it reviews belong to the actual training data set or not.
+The generator is a neural network that models a transform function (new data instances) while the discriminator, evaluates and/or decides whether each instance of data that it reviews belongs to the actual training data set or not.

 Deepfake technology has positive applications in many industries including movies, educational media, games, and entertainment, social media and healthcare, material science and various business fields such as fashion and e-commerce.

-The film industry utilizes Deepfake technology in multiple ways.
-It is used in making digital voices for actors who lost theirs due to disease, updating film footage instead of reshooting it, recreate classic scenes in movies, create new movies starring dead actors and improve the quality of videos.
+1. The film industry utilizes Deepfake technology in multiple ways.
+It is used in making digital voices for actors who lost theirs due to disease, updating film footage instead of reshooting it, recreating classic scenes in movies, creating new movies starring dead actors and improving the quality of videos.
 Deepfake technology also allows for voice dubbing for movies in any language, thus allowing diverse audiences to better enjoy films and educational media.
-Similarly, Deepfake technology can break the language barrier on video conference calls by translating speech and simultaneously changing facial movements to improve eye-contact and make everyone appear to be speaking the same language.
+Similarly, Deepfake technology can break the language barrier on video conference calls by translating speech and simultaneously changing facial movements to improve eye contact and make everyone appear to be speaking the same language.

 Deepfakes pose a greater threat than fake news because they are harder to spot and people are inclined to believe the fake is real.
 The technology allows the production of seemingly legitimate news videos that place the reputation of journalists and the media at risk.